attianopp/projects/README.md

 # projects
-Various computer science school and side projects involving various programming languages from C++ and Python to JavaScript and HTML.
+Various computer science school and side projects from machine learning and computer games to web scraping and automation.
+These projects involve various programming languages from C++ and Python to JavaScript and HTML and using various development enviroments like Linux, Code Composer Studio, and Windows, and various IDEs from Visual Studio to Eclipse.
+In a jam I can just use notepad though.